 The manipulator will shout out your failures and whisper your successes.
 Any limelight the victim deserves will be diminished.

 Their accomplishments will go unnoticed, and their shortcomings will be broadcast far and wide.
 The goal is to drain the victim of the energy to be successful and to make them doubt themselves so that the manipulator can be the center of attention at all times while belittling the victim.

 Knowing that someone close to them wants love, approval or confirmation of identity, and self-esteem, manipulators will threaten to withhold the emotional support the victim desires or needs or even take it away altogether, making the person feel that he or she must meet the demands of the manipulator.

 The goal of this manipulation tactic is to ensure that the victim feels afraid to cross them, obligated to give them their way, or guilty if they resist.

 10. Emotional Barriers

-Whenever the victim gets upset and question the manipulator or complains about something they’re doing, the manipulator turn the focus on the victim’s angry or upset state.
+Whenever the victim gets upset and questions the manipulator or complains about something they’re doing, the manipulator focuses on the victim’s angry or upset state.

 The manipulator becomes demeaning about the victim’s objection to his or her poor treatment.
 The victim could also be attacked for being happy about something.